Frequently Asked Questions

 What is the expected wait time or a new machine to be completed and installed?

-Stanard machines take approximately 8 to 10 weeks to build and deliver.
-Custom machine builds and delivery very depending on the complexity of the project
+Standard machines take approximately 8 to 10 weeks to build and deliver.
+The custom machine builds and delivery vary depending on the project's complexity.

 -